kingluddite/web-dev-notes/frontend/js/dom/02-more-dom-stuff.md

 };
 ```

-* setting taskInput.value = '' is all we need to do to clear out input box
+* Setting `taskInput.value = ''` is all we need to do to clear out input box

 ### EventTarget